LongIslandCWClub/k6zx-cwwords/README.md

 the user's PATH to make executing **cwwords.py** easier, it will need to be modified somewhat to account for the location in the user's account that cwwords has been installed.

+**cwwords** can perform initialization of its data files and configuration files.
+This is done with the following invocation:

+  $ cwwords.py --init <config_dir>

+  where <config_dir> is a directory in which the program's configuration files are stored.

+There are several default configuration files that are written to this directory that contain the configuration parameters for each of the modes of operation of **cwwords**.

+<a name="invocation"></a>
+## Invocation

+The **cwwords** package